-Terms for approval by Director Irick for a Leave of Absence are, but not limited to, the following:
+Terms for approval by the Director for a Leave of Absence are, but not limited to, the following:

 - Accident

-- Death in Immediate Family
+Death in Immediate Family

-- Jury Duty
+- Legal

-- Medical Issues
+Medical Issues

 - Military Duty

-- Temporary Disability
+Temporary Disability

-Students may request in writing for a leave of absence but cannot exceed sixty (60) days, whether taken continuous or separate.
+Students may request in writing for a leave of absence, but cannot exceed sixty (60) days for students enrolled in Combination Structural and Pipe Welding and cannot exceed thirty (30) days for students enrolled in Structural Welding, whether taken continuous or separate.
 In the case of an emergency, a representative for the student may call the institution and request a temporary Leave of Absence until the student is able to contact the institution.